-A country, zone or compartment that is declared free from infection with B. exitiosa following the provisions of points 1 or 2 of Articles 11.2.4. or 11.2.5. (as relevant) may maintain its status as free from infection with B. exitiosa provided that basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with B. exitiosa following the provisions of Articles 11.2.4. to 11.2.7. (as relevant) may maintain its status as free from infection with B. exitiosa provided that the requirements described in Article 1.4.15. are continuously maintained.